 About Me

-I’m a former English professor, still publishing in Victorian literature and children’s literature.
-I have two books coming out in the next year: British Children’s Literature of the 19th Century: A Companion (McFarland) and Animating the Victorians: Disney’s Literary History (U Press of Mississippi).
+I’m a former English professor (British literature and children’s literature) and I originally created this website to share my academic experience and my scholarship (both in print and in process).
+I recently published two books: British Children’s Literature of the 19th Century: A Companion and Animating the Victorians: Disney’s Literary History.

 Before joining the NEH I was an assistant professor of English at Fisk University in Nashville, TN, where I also directed the W. E. B. Du Bois General University Honors Program.
 At Fisk I taught courses in British literature, including surveys for majors and seminars on nineteenth-century literature, children’s literature, and the history of the novel.
 I also substantially revised the honors program, making it more open to students from all majors and encouraging applications to national and international fellowships and scholarships.
 When I started, the honors program had one graduating senior and students rarely applied for national awards.
 When I left, the honors program was an integral part of both recruitment and of the student experience.
 In my last two years at Fisk, honors students won a Goldwater, a Luard Morse, and a Fulbright (each a first for the university), among other smaller awards and several finalists for the Rhodes Scholarship.

-I miss teaching and working with students.
-One day I hope to pick up a course or two at one of the area community colleges.
-But for now, I enjoy the flexibility of a government job.
-Instead of spending my weekends worrying about course prep, I spend time with my wife Kate and our two sons, Penn and Asa.
+Outside of work I enjoy spending time with my wife Kate and our two sons, Penn and Asa.
 When I’m not at a kids’ birthday party or track meet or play date or gymnastics practice or what-have-you, I enjoy ultimate frisbee, frisbee golf, taking walks, and riding my bike.
-Recently I repurposed an old wooden porch into raised garden beds, and I’m trying my hand at growing some vegetables.
+Recently I repurposed some wood from an old porch into raised garden beds, and I’m trying my hand at growing some vegetables.

 I received my B.A. from Pomona College and my M.A. and Ph.D. from the University of Virginia.
 In a past life I was an amateur ballroom dancer: some of my performances are still on YouTube (here and here), and I was featured in the short film Ballroom Boys, part of the Virginia Film Festival’s Adrenaline Film Project.
 Kate and I met through ballroom dancing, and though we don’t go out dancing as much as we used to, we still enjoy it when we get the chance.